uipath-certification/uipath-certification.github.io/_posts/2020-10-07-excel-write-range.md

 - [ ]   Varied tasks that rely heavily on user input
 - [ ]   Rule-based process with structured data

-What happens if you try to save a table using Excel Write Range activity to a file that does not exist?

- [ ]  Multistep process with many decision points with structured data [x]  Perform Analysis on data and provide
- [ ]  Varied tasks that rely heavily on user input
- [ ]  Rule-based process with structured data

-  [ ] Unchecked
-  [x] Checked

 ## Answer

 The answer to this question is clear, so I'm actually not going to answer it.
 Figure it out yourself.